ChannMyaeAung/e-commerce/README.md

 # e-commerce
-E-commerce website developed by html, css and vanilla javascript.
+E-commerce website developed by html, css and vanilla javascript and responsive on all devices.

 demo website: https://channmyaeaung.github.io/e-commerce/